department-of-veterans-affairs/va.gov-team/products/health-care/application/Transition hub/Transition Hub #2.md

 - 10-10EZ Online Application Update
    - HEC team and VA.gov team meet
-   - We meet every other week for ~1 hour
+   - We meet every other week for ~1 hour on Wednesdays
+   - Tarsha is main POC for agenda